Helpful Hints for College Parents

 - In these crisis times, be patient with this type of communication.
 Being a good listener may be a lousy job, but it works wonders for a frustrated student.

 These tips will be updated on a regular basis so please check out our website again in October for more helpful hints on successful parenting of a college student.

 Some of the information has been modified and revised from the Orientation Director’s Manual published by the National Orientation Director’s Association.

-    These tips were written by Dr. Lane Neubauer, Associate Dean of Students.
+These tips were written by Dr. Lane Neubauer, retired Associate Dean of Students.